AdguardTeam/AdguardKnowledgeBase/09.browser-extensions/01.overview/docs.en.md

 <img src="https://cdn.adguard.com/public/Adguard/Blog/in-depth-extension/stealth_mode.png" style="border: 1px solid #efefef; max-width: 600px; padding: 2px;">

-The Stealth Mode can be flexibly adjusted — you can prohibit a website to receive the search requests you used to find it on the Internet, automatically delete both third-party and website’s own cookies, and so on.
+Stealth Mode can be flexibly adjusted — you can prohibit a website to receive the search requests you used to find it on the Internet, automatically delete both third-party and website’s own cookies, and so on.
 [A separate article](https://kb.adguard.com/en/general/stealth-mode) is devoted to all these features.

 > Note that some of the *Stealth Mode* options available in full-fledged apps are not present in the browser extensions due to technical restrictions.